izimar/Izimar.github.io/AzureSSH-Lab.md

 ## Objective

-This project involves configuring SSH access on a Windows Virtual Machine hosted on Azure and integrating it with Azure Sentinel for monitoring and detecting suceessful login attempts.
+To configure SSH access on a Windows Virtual Machine hosted on Azure and integrate it with Azure Sentinel for monitoring and detecting successful login attempts.

 ---
 <p> <br> </p>